Measles, mumps, rubella (MMR) vaccine

 The MMR vaccine protects against:

-The MMR vaccine vaccine contains weakened forms of the measles, mumps and rubella viruses and is approved by Health Canada.
-It is free as part of your child’s routine immunizations.
-Call your health care provider to make an appointment.
+The MMR vaccine contains weakened forms of the measles, mumps and rubella viruses and is approved by Health Canada.
+It is free as part of your child's routine immunizations.
+You can get a measles containing vaccine from public health units or community health centres, nursing stations, some doctor's offices, travel health clinics and pharmacies (for people 4 years of age and older).

 Who should get the MMR vaccine?

 The MMR vaccine is given to children as a series of 2 doses.
 The first dose is given at 12 months of age and the second dose at 4 to 6 years of age.
-For children who also need protection against chickenpox (varicella), the 2nd dose of vaccine can be given as the combined measles, mumps, rubella and varicella (MMRV) vaccine.
+For children who also need protection against chickenpox (varicella), the second dose of vaccine can be given as the combined Measles, Mumps, Rubella and Varicella (MMRV) vaccine.

 For more information about the MMRV vaccine, see HealthLinkBC File #14e Measles, mumps, rubella, and varicella (MMRV) vaccine.